 How to view your translation progress

 By clicking on the Stats button in the language page, you’ll be able to see your contribution to the localization process: Words, characters (Chars), Translations (number of translated strings) and Percentage of completion.
-If you’re working on a software localization project with labels as terms and a set Default Reference Language, you will also be able to see Reference Words (RC) and Reference Chars (RC).
+If you’re working on a software localization project with labels as terms and a set Default Reference Language, you will also be able to see Reference Words (Ref.
+Words) and Reference Chars (Ref.
+Chars).

 How to change the Reference Language